NaMLiM/wuwek-linux-launch-script/readme.md

 # WuWek Linux Launcher Script

-A unified Bash script designed to manage and launch WuWek on Linux, handling patching, separate launcher execution, and game execution with various enhancements including DX11/DX12 selection.
+A unified Bash script designed to manage and launch WuWek on Linux.

 ## Features